-The Sponsor must demonstrate the capacity to undertake the development as proposed, either through its own experience and qualifications or by utilizing experienced consultants.
-In the event the Sponsor will have multiple projects under construction in any given year, the organization must have the professional capacity to oversee all of the developments proposed.
+• The Sponsor must demonstrate the capacity to undertake the development as proposed, either through its own experience and qualifications or by utilizing experienced consultants.
+In the

-Sponsor must demonstrate the development team's experience on previous Housing Credit projects as well as knowledge of residential development in Vermont.
-Sufficient depth of experience and recent timing will be considered in order to demonstrate capacity, capability, and program knowledge.
+- Sponsor must demonstrate the development team's experience on previous Housing Credit projects as well as knowledge of residential development in Vermont.
+Sufficient depth of experience and recent timing will be considered in order to demonstrate capacity, capability, and program knowledge. - Development Teams should demonstrate a commitment to meeting the housing needs of all Vermonters, and to partnering with Black, Indigenous, or People of Color (BIPOC)-owned or led organizations, professional service teams, and services providers.